charliemr99/git-viewer-front/README.md

 ## Description

-This is the frontend repository of the Git Viewer Task developed using [React.js](https://reactjs.org/) framework.
+This is the frontend repository of the Git Viewer Task developed using [React.js](https://reactjs.org/) framework, Redux and Sagas for side effect managing.

 Don't forget to also visit [git-viewer-back](https://github.com/charliemr99/git-viewer-back) and follow the installation procedures described on README.